B0NBunny/Finity/README.md

+# Disclaimer for fork's

+You may fork this project but may only use it for personal use, If you want to contribute to this project please open a Suggestion inside the discord and submit it there.

+The following applies to older and future version of this Library.

+- You may not make money off this in any way.
+- You may make it a personal project but MUST give credit to by Crediting this source in the top of your read me and MUST not remove the print for the finity logo.
+- You may edit the fork of this but MUST follow the above expectations/requirements but you MUST not claim this as your own in anyway apart for adding xyz to the fork

 # Finity
 Finity is a sleek GUI Library for roblox exploits to have a nice, Impressive and customisable GUI for their users.
 (This was originaly created by a user on V3RMillion but they have since abondoned it)